24prathameshmote-rgb/Java-To-Do-Manager/README.md

 # Java To-Do Manager

-This is a small To-Do Manager I made in Java.
+This is a To-Do Manager I made in Java.
 It runs in the console and lets you add, remove, mark, and sort your tasks by priority.
 I used object-oriented programming to keep things simple and organized.